ed-kung/CSUN-Econ-433/labs/lab02/README.md

 ### Getting help

 11. You may have noticed that operations on `df` take the form `f(df)`, where `f` is the name of the operation.
-Operations that take one or more inputs and return one or more outputs are called **functions**.
-For example, the `read.csv()` function takes as input a file name and outputs a dataframe read from that file.
-The `nrow()` function takes as input a dataframe and outputs the number of rows.
-The `names()` function takes as input a dataframe and outputs the names of the columns.
+Operations that take one or more inputs and return one or more outputs are called **functions**. `read.csv()` is a function takes as input a file name and outputs a data frame. `nrow()` is a function takes as input a dataframe and outputs the number of rows. `names()` is a function takes as input a dataframe and outputs the names of the columns.

     Sometimes, you may forget what a function does or forget what inputs it requires.
 To get help about a specific function in R, you can type `?function`.
 This will open up a help page for that function.
 Try it now by typing `?read.csv`.
 The help page will show you the usage syntax of the `read.csv()` function.